Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Method

-The density estimation of VAE always be used for OOD detection, but the OOD inputs get a higher likelihoods than ID inputs that occur some datasets (e.g., FashionMNIST vs MNIST, CIFAR10 vs SVHN).
-To solve this problem,~\cite{ren2019likelihood} proposed Likelihood Ratios for OOD detection.
-In Eq.~\ref{eq9}, the second term of the INCPVAE loss is INCP-KL which is the KL divergence between the OOD variational posterior and the True OOD posterior so that we proposed a hypothesis that INCP-KL divergence of test samples from the distribution of OOD (e.g., Baseline+Noise, Baseline; See \textbf{Fig~\ref{figood}}) will be smaller than the samples from others distribution.
-Inspired by it, we proposed an INCP-KL Ratios for OOD detection.
-We test all the OOD samples of INCP-KL and get the maximum one (called $\bm{D}_{KL}(OOD_{max})$ ).
-INCP-KL Ratio that is defined as
+\textbf{INCP-KL ratio:} The likelihood of VAE has been used for OOD detection.
+However, it is reported that the OOD inputs have a higher likelihood than ID inputs that occur in some datasets (e.g., FashionMNIST vs MNIST, CIFAR10 vs SVHN).
+To solve this problem, Likelihood Ratios for OOD detection has been proposed~\cite{ren2019likelihood}.
+In Eq.~\ref{eq9}, the second term of the INCPVAE loss is \re{the reverse KL divergence between the OOD variational posterior ($q_{\theta}(\bm{\tilde z}| \bm{\tilde x})$) and the true OOD posterior ($ {\tilde p}(\bm{\tilde z}| \bm{\tilde x})$), which is called INCP-KL.} We find that INCP-KL of the OOD test samples (e.g., Baseline+Noise, in \textbf{Fig~\ref{figood}}) is smaller than the ID samples from other distribution.
+Inspired by it, we use the INCP-KL Ratio for OOD detection. \re{We calculate the INCP-KL divergence for all OOD training samples $\tilde x$ in the OOD dataset, and then find the OOD sample with maximum INCP-KL (called $OOD_{max}$).
+The INCP-KL Ratio for input data $\bm {x_{0}}$, $KLR(\bm {x_0})$, is defined as